 RBC Bearings Incorporated (the "Company", collectively with its subsidiaries), is a Delaware corporation.
-The Company operates in four reportable business segments-roller bearings, plain bearings, ball bearings, other and corporate-in which it manufactures roller bearing components and assembled parts and designs and manufactures high-precision roller and ball bearings.
-The Company sells to a wide variety of original equipment manufactures ("OEMs") and distributors who are widely dispersed geographically.
-In fiscal 2015, no one customer accounted for more than 6% of the Company's net sales as compared to no more than 7% and 6% of the Company's net sales in fiscal 2014 and 2013, respectively.
+The Company operates in four reportable business segments-roller bearings, plain bearings, ball bearings and engineered products-in which it manufactures roller bearing components and assembled parts and designs and manufactures high-precision roller and ball bearings.
+The Company sells to a wide variety of original equipment manufacturers ("OEMs") and distributors who are widely dispersed geographically.
+In fiscal 2016, no one customer accounted for more than 10% of the Company's net sales as compared to no more than 6% and 7% of the Company's net sales in fiscal 2015 and 2014, respectively.
 The Company's segments are further discussed in Part II, Item 8.
-"Financial Statements and Supplemental Data," Note 19 "Reportable Segments."
+"Financial Statements and Supplemental Data," Note 18 "Reportable Segments."